sje30/schol2018/innovations.md

 peer review, this leads to many wasted hours [@Budd2017-gd].
-Gradually life science journals are now dropping these formatting requirements for initial submissions, instead allowing "format free" submissions [@Khan2018-zm; see  also https://asntech.github.io/format-free-journals/].
+Gradually life science journals are now dropping these formatting requirements for initial submissions, instead allowing "format free" submissions [@Khan2018-zm].

 ## Funder mandates and compliance

 Key funders in the UK have had policies in place supporting open access for many years.
 In particular, the Wellcome Trust has mandated Open Access for publications funded by them since 2006, with sanctions for non-compliance.
-Compliance rates (around 90%) are highest for the WT, as of October 2017 [@Lariviere2018-nc], with compliance for other main funders varying at 70-90%.
+Compliance rates (around 90%) are highest for Wellcome, as of October 2017 [@Lariviere2018-nc], with compliance for other main funders varying at 70-90%.
 Where work has been supported by relevant funding agencies, our experience to date is that funds have always been available to support Article Processing Charges (APCs).
 However, one of us [SJE] has experienced difficulties in finding APCs for papers summarising work supported by internal, rather than external, funds.

 One perhaps unintended consequence of these policies has been that